icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [Folks.finance](https://folks.finance/) - Decentralized capital markets protocol.
 - [C3](https://c3.io/) - Cross-margin cross-collateralization clearing engine protocol.
 - [Cometa.farm](https://cometa.farm/) - Decentralized liquidity-as-a-service.
+- [aramid.finance/](https://www.aramid.finance/) - A Decentralized Cross-Chain Protocol supporitng Algorand, Polygon, Ethereum and other EVM chains.
+- [stabilitas.finance](https://stabilitas.finance/) - Stable and secure digital assets for various purposes such as purchases, remittances and as a store of value.
+- [vestige.fi](https://vestige.fi/) - A decentralized ecosystem of tools primary used as a tool to track and trend Algorand Standard Assets and Liquidity Pools across the ecosystem.
+The platform also provides a decentralized swap and a launchpad platform.

 ## Subscription Management